ankish-gupta/LRU-implementation/README.md

 # LRU-implementation
-A simple DSA project which will strengthen your DSA concepts like hashing and linked list as well as C++ concepts like pointers, STL etc.
+A DSA project which will strengthen your DSA concepts like hashing and linked list as well as C++ concepts like pointers, STL etc.